mozilla/experimenter/docs/experimenter/rollouts.md

 ## Enable (Cancel ------/------)

-A disabled rollout enable review is canceled in Experimenter before it is approved in Experimenter.
-The rollout remains Disabled and unpublished in Remote Settings, and returns to Idle.
+A disabled rollout that is not published in Remote Settings is requested to be enabled by the owner.
+The enable request can be canceled before it is approved in Experimenter.
+No change is made to Remote Settings and the rollout remains unpublished.

 ```mermaid
     sequenceDiagram